-- Video ads’ need to hold audience attention for a certain period to achieve the biggest impact
+Video ads’ need to hold audience’s attention for a certain period to achieve the biggest impact

-- Advertisers often placing the strongest calls to action (CTAs) at the end of the video ad
+Advertisers often place the strongest calls to action (CTAs) at the end of the video ad.

 While metrics like impressions or clicks still dominate video ad analytics, many industry members consider VTR a useful secondary metric for validating or enhancing the insights delivered by these popular measurements.